csula-students/beautiful-data-project-dream/notes/data_visualization.md

 A good visualization will contain design elements inside like color, size and story telling elements.

-In other word, you will need to have the ability to code, design and ability to communicate.
+In other word, you will need to have the ability to code, design as well as the ability to communicate.

-I know as Computer Scientist, we really don't have a background of design nor the story telling abilities.
-However, I'd love all of you to think about these two elements as part of your visualization.
+I know that us as Computer Scientist; we really don't have a background of design nor the story telling.
+However, I'd love all of you to try your best for these two elements as part of your visualization.

 Give it a try to create your best visualization and see what kind of challenges you are facing.

 In future, you may be working with others (which may cover your weakness) to create a fined graph!

 In short, don't just treat data science as only software engineering.
 It is much larger than just coding!

+We will try out best to covert both the coding and the design part of the visualization here.

 ## Example of good data visualization

 Above talks about a few principles of good visualization.

-But can you give me example on how a good visualization is?
+Can you give me example on a good visualization?

 I think video by Hans Rosling best represents all three parts of good visualization (design, coding and story telling).